-If you’re heading to Arunachal Pradesh, no doubt you’re going to want to experience the mysteries of Tawang buried deep the Himalayas.
+If you’re heading to Arunachal Pradesh, no doubt you’re going to want to experience the mysteries of Tawang buried deep in the Himalayas.

 But, what you may not know is that it’s a hella long journey to get there.
 In fact, it will take you around 16 hours of straight driving from Guwahati (IGNORE Google Maps – It doesn’t not include the delays due to bumpy roads!).